frosenberg/frosenberg.github.com/_posts/2014-08-14-docker-boot2docker-and-dns-resolution-of-containers.md

 #### Testing the DNS server

-We should not be able to get results from the DNS server.
+We should now be able to get results from the DNS server.
 Let's start a docker container as follows:
 {% highlight bash %}
 $ docker run -i -t --name u1 ubuntu bash
 {% endhighlight %}

+With SkyDock, the general rule for a DNS name is as follows:
+{% highlight bash %}
+    <CONTAINER_NAME>.<IMAGE_NAME>.<ENVIRONMENT>.<DOMAIN>
+{% endhighlight %}

+So in this case the DNS name is  `u1.ubuntu.dev.docker`.
 Let's query the result with dig:
 {% highlight bash %}
 $ dig @172.17.42.1 +short u1.ubuntu.dev.docker
 172.17.0.8
 {% endhighlight %}

-The DNS name is composed as follows: <CONTAINER_NAME>.<IMAGE_NAME>.<ENVIRONMENT>.<DOMAIN>, so in this case the DNS name is  `u1.ubuntu.dev.docker`.
-If we start another container `docker run -i -t --name u2 ubuntu bash` and the use dig to query, we can get a lot of all `ubuntu` containers as follows:
+If we start another container `docker run -i -t --name u2 ubuntu bash` and the use dig to query, we can get a list of all `ubuntu` containers as follows:
 {% highlight bash %}
 $ dig @172.17.42.1 +short ubuntu.dev.docker
 172.17.0.8